gandos/OneTool/target/security-recon.agent.md

 3. **Sample bodies must reflect the EXACT shape of the source-code DTO**, not a summary.
 Open the request DTO class / interface / type.
 Walk every field.
 Recurse into nested types.
 Print every field with a realistic value.
 No `...`, no `// other fields`, no "etc.".
 If the DTO has 40 fields, the sample shows 40 fields.
 Same for the response DTO / view-model / serialized type.
 4. **If you cannot resolve a DTO statically** (e.g. `Object`, `JsonNode`, `dynamic`, `any`), do NOT abbreviate — write the body as `<runtime-typed: <TypeName> — schema not statically determinable>` and put a Note explaining why.
 5. **Self-check before writing the file.** After producing all detail blocks, scan your own draft once more.
 For each detail block, verify: (a) Sample request section present? (b) Sample response section present? (c) Body is fully expanded (no `...` / `// ...` / `etc.`)?
 If any check fails, fix the block before saving.
 End the file with a verification footer (see "Self-check footer" below).
-6. **Do NOT skip Step 0 (language instruction loading).** It is the first thing you do, and you only load instruction files for languages you actually detected.

 ## Inputs